 The Halton Catholic District School Board is committed to creating and supporting a positive climate in each of our school communities, that fosters and promotes equity, inclusivity and celebrates diversity.
 We recognize that all people are created equal, in the image of God, each with inimitable characteristics deserving of dignity.

 Ensuring equity is a central goal of Ontario’s publicly funded education system, as set out in Achieving Excellence: A Renewed Vision for Education in Ontario (2014).
 It stems from a fundamental principle that every student should have the opportunity to succeed personally and academically, regardless of background, identity or personal circumstances.
 While important in and of itself, equity is also necessary to realizing all other elements of our renewed vision, from achieving excellence, to promoting well-being, and enhancing public confidence in our education system.
 It is a critical component of our commitment to the success of every student and child in Ontario.
 Ontario’s Education Equity Plan, 2017 Pg.
 3.

 Halloween is a great time to dress up and have fun with costumes.
 There are endless possibilities for what children (and adults) can be for Halloween.
 A shark, a wizard, a clown, a crime-fighting cartoon puppy, a banana, a giant hot dog, a Minecraft character, even a velociraptor!
 However, another person’s culture should never be our costume.

-St. Peter CES is a place where students not only learn about diversity but also experience it.
+St. Francis of Assisi School is a place where students not only learn about diversity but also experience it.
 We strive to ensure that our students see themselves and their classmates reflected in their studies.
 Our students and families should expect their interactions within our school community to leave them feeling accepted for who they are.